Tax Management India. Com

 By: Bimal jain

-Summary: The Calcutta High Court ruled that state authorities cannot issue a Show Cause Notice (SCN) or pass an order when central authorities have already initiated proceedings under the Goods and Services Tax (GST).
-In the case involving a retail company, the court set aside the state-issued SCN and order, emphasizing that Section 6(2)(b) of the West Bengal GST Act prohibits such actions if the central authorities have already addressed the same tax period and subject matter.
-The decision underscores the need for coordination between state and central tax authorities to avoid overlapping jurisdiction.
+Summary: The Calcutta High Court ruled that state authorities cannot issue a Show Cause Notice (SCN) or pass an order if the central authorities have already initiated proceedings on the same subject matter under the Goods and Services Tax (GST).
+In the case of a retail company, the court set aside the SCN and order issued by the state authorities, as the central authorities had already issued an SCN for the same tax period and subject matter.
+The decision was based on Section 6(2)(b) of the West Bengal Goods and Services Tax Act, 2017, which prohibits duplicate proceedings by state authorities.

 5. Analysis of GST Council’s Decision on Issues pertaining to taxability of Vouchers